xorphitus/nix-config/README.md

   - Show Spotlight search: Option + Space
 - IME
   - ~Ctrl + \~ and ~Ctrl + Shift + \~
-- 🤔 They should be configured automatically, but it's skeptical if they are working
-  - Modifier keys
-    - CapsLock to Ctrl
-  - Function keys
-    - System Settings -> Keyboard Shortcuts -> Function Keys -> "Use F1, F2, etc. keys as standard function keys"
-       - Then, the ~F\d+~ keys works without ~fn~

 #### Security
 - Enable firewall